vmleon/oracle-atp-da/lab2/README.md

 ## Use the REST API

-We are going to work with collections that in our case will contain the jokes.
+We are going to work with collections that in our case will contain the tasks.

 To have access to the SODA REST API, we need to know the endpoint URL of the service.
 Go to your **Autonomous Transaction Processing** database, in the **Service Console** there is a **Development** section where you can find **RESTful Services and SODA**, copy the URL and save it for later.